Seven Cities of Gold: Origins of myth/legend

 In the 16th century, the Spaniards in New Spain (Mexico) began to hear rumors of "Seven Cities of Gold" called "Cíbola" located across the desert, hundreds of miles to the north.
 The stories may have their root in an earlier Portuguese legend about seven cities founded on the island of Antillia by a Catholic expedition in the 8th century, or one based on the capture of Mérida, Spain, by the Moors in 1150.

 The later Spanish tales were largely caused by reports given by the four shipwrecked survivors of the failed Narváez expedition, which included explorers Álvar Núñez Cabeza de Vaca and Estevanico.
 Eventually returning to New Spain, Estevanico then ventured back north and reports of him contained references to cities with great and limitless riches.
-In 1539, Italian Franciscan Marco da Nizza reached Zuni Pueblo and called it Cibola, but when conquistador Francisco Vázquez de Coronado finally arrived at Cíbola in 1540, he discovered that the stories were unfounded and that there were, in fact, no treasures as the friar had described, only adobe towns.
+In 1539, Italian Franciscan Marco da Nizza reached Zuni Pueblo and called it Cibola.
+Explorers in the 1540's who discovered the San Francisco Peaks in Arizona chose to press on in search of the legendary cities, although when conquistador Francisco Vázquez de Coronado arrived at Cíbola in 1540, he discovered that the stories were unfounded and that there were, in fact, no treasures as the friar had described, only adobe towns.

 While among the towns, Coronado heard an additional rumor from a native he called "the Turk": that there was a city with plenty of gold called Quivira, located on the other side of the Great Plains, but when at last he reached this place (variously conjectured to be in modern Kansas, Nebraska, or Missouri), he found little more than straw-thatched villages.

 The historic Cíbola on the other hand is recorded in Spanish sources as another name for the Zuñi pueblo and the surrounding country.
 The Spanish soon discovered rich copper and turquoise mines in the Pueblo country which made the region famous for its mineral wealth even in recent times.
 The Pueblo Indians, including the Zuñi, are still well known for their turquoise and silver work.